MyNeighboursCat/Find-It/README.md

 # Find-It
-A game using a range of movement sensors to find target colours.
+An Android Kotlin game app which uses a range of movement sensors to find target colours.

-Kotlin Android app.